-COUN 592/892 REL PROFESSIONAL ETHICS IN THE HELPING PROFESSION deals with philosophical issues affecting practice with special attention to professional ethics, Christian bioethics and the nature of human kind.
+COUN 592/892 PROFESSIONAL ETHICS IN THE HELPING PROFESSION deals with philosophical issues affecting practice with special attention to professional ethics, Christian bioethics and the nature of human kind.
 Legal issues such as confidentiality and malpractice will be explored.
 This class will be taught by an ordained pastor or a commissioned teacher of religion who is a licensed counselor.
 3 credits.
+This class will be offered periodically as COUN 592/892-REL and will be taught by an ordained pastor or commissioned minister of religion who are licensed counselors.
+A focal point in this class will be to use Biblical passages to inform ethical and professional decision-making.

-COUN 593/893 REL INDIVIDUAL COUNSELING provides the student with hands-on experience in individual counseling techniques as well as the opportunity to gain objective insight into the dynamics of one-to-one counseling, and the role of the counselor.
+COUN 593/893 INDIVIDUAL COUNSELING provides the student with hands-on experience in individual counseling techniques as well as the opportunity to gain objective insight into the dynamics of one-to-one counseling, and the role of the counselor.
 The course requirements include practice of counseling techniques, small- group activities, audio or video-taped counseling sessions designed to promote self- awareness, skill development and development of intentional competencies.
 This class will be taught by an ordained pastor or a commissioned teacher of religion who is a licensed counselor.
 3 credits.
+This class will be offered periodically as COUN 593/893-REL and will be taught by an ordained pastor or commissioned minister of religion who are licensed counselors.
+When COUN 593/893-REL is delivered in this format, Biblical passages and connections to these passages will be integrated into the course.